Caring for Green Spaces

 More relaxed mowing regimes are now being introduced at many green spaces across the Borough.
 We work hard to achieve the correct balance to create mown areas of grassland for people to actively enjoy for their recreation alongside a more relaxed approach to mowing to help improve biodiversity in the Borough.

-As part our Climate Change and Green Futures project, we are working to improve meadow areas and wildlife corridors by changing our approach to grass cutting in some areas.
-We are sowing and planting more wildlife seeds and plants to create more areas with wildflower annuals for bees and pollinating insects.
+As part our Climate Change and Green Futures project, we are working to improve natural corridors by changing our approach to grass cutting in some areas.
+We are sowing and planting more seeds and plants to create more areas with annuals for bees and pollinating insects.

 Areas improved in 2020 include:

-- Sowing of wildflowers at Archers Field Recreation Ground, Stapleford
+- Sowing of flowers at Archers Field Recreation Ground, Stapleford

-- New areas of wildflower annuals at Awsworth, Chilwell, Eastwood, Nuthall and Watnall.
+- New areas of flower annuals at Awsworth, Chilwell, Eastwood, Nuthall and Watnall.

 At Colliers Wood and Brinsley Headstocks Local Nature Reserves, a significant proportion of the grassland is now being managed as hay meadow to benefit biodiversity.
 Path edges are cut regularly and grass tracks are mown through the meadows to allow people to enjoy them.
 There are still mown areas of grass to kick a ball, let the dogs run or have a picnic but some areas are being managed in a different way, to benefit wildlife.